Minimally Invasive Surgery

 Minimally Invasive Spine Techniques

-At Princeton Brain and Spine, our priority is providing exemplary patient care.
+At Princeton Brain, Spine and Sports Medicine, our priority is providing exemplary patient care.
 For this reason, we offer a variety of scientifically proven, minimally invasive spine surgery techniques.
 In some cases, open spine surgery may still be optimal—so we do not use minimally invasive techniques if they are not the best choice for your condition.
 PBS's minimally invasive services currently include:

 - Discectomy.
 This procedure involves the removal of a damaged intervertebral disc.
 PBS performs minimally invasive discectomies using small incisions to access the spinal anatomy.